rowechenzhong/Vision/Analysis/functional/hilbert.md

 ## Massive Upgrades

-We are go for fucking launch.
+We are go for launch.
 Let the topology fire.
 Our first main theorem, a stepping stone for all future work:

 > [!theorem] Bessel's Inequality
  Let $S$ be an orthonormal subset of $V$.
 Then, for all $v\in V$, $$ \sum_{e\in S} \abs{\braket{e | u}} \leq \norm{u}^2 $$